SimonHerrera/musichistory-boilerplate/README.md

 ## Completing

 Once you are done, make sure you add your files to git, make a commit, and then push your new code up to Github with the following command `git push origin master`.

+Step 2
+Requirements

+Use JavaScript arrays, loops, and innerHTML to show the music you love.

+Students must use JavaScript to create a list of songs in the index.html file for their Music History project.
+Have them download the songs.js file, which contains an array of strings with song information.

+Each student must add one song to the beginning and the end of the array.
+Loop over the array and remove any words or characters that obviously don't belong.
+Students must find and replace the > character in each item with a - character.
+Must add each string to the DOM in index.html in the main content area.

+{Song name} by {Artist} on the album {Album}